Once every week or two, we encourage all of our clients at FLF to have a treat meal where they eat whatever they want.

 When leptin is low, hunger is high and energy output decreases.

-I know.
-It's January.
-Everyone is all about what they can't eat and counting the days they have left on their diet.
+We know.
+Summer is coming Everyone is all about what they can't eat and counting the days they have left until their vacation, wedding, etc.

 That doesn't have to be you.
 If you're ready to make a change, you can start TODAY.
 Food shouldn't be stressful or make you unhappy.